cityofaustin/atd-knack-proxy/README.md

 2. Build the Docker image: `docker build -t flask-restful .`.

-3. Clone this repo to your host and `cd` into it: `git clone http://github.com/cityofaustin/cctv-serivce && cd knack-legacy`.
+3. Clone this repo to your host and `cd` into it: `git clone http://github.com/cityofaustin/cctv-serivce && cd knack-proxy`.

 4. Configure `secrets.py` with your Flask app's [secret key](http://flask.pocoo.org/docs/0.12/quickstart/#sessions).